Written & Directed by: Tony Le-Nguyen

 - A different theatrical experience to what they were used to.

-- Many scenes created a great deal of discussion for and against (eg the girls takeover the stage).
+- Many scenes created a great deal of discussion for and against (eg the girl’s takeover of the stage).

 - Many scenes were very close to the audience’s experiences (eg the nuns’ scene).